The Luther entomology lab on an Allamakee County hill prairie during the summer of 2013

 Surveying for ottoe skippers and other rare butterflies in Allamakee County

 I am an entomologist with special interests in prairie ecology and insect behavior, and have been teaching in the Department of Biology at Luther since 1993.
-Along with keeping up with my family (my lovely wife, 3 kids plus a son-in-law, and our dog), I have a variety of other interests.
+Along with keeping up with my family (my lovely wife, 3 kids plus a son-in-law and daughter-in-law, and our dog), I have a variety of other interests.

 One interest involves understanding the interactions between science and the Christian faith, especially the area of creation care, looking at our relationship to the environment and our responsibilities as stewards of creation.
 I am a member of Decorah Covenant Church.